Q: How do I register?

 Q: Who can compete?

-Dancers wishing to compete must train in our professional program.
+A: Dancers wishing to compete must train in our professional program fulltime.
 You may inquire or be invited to join competitions.
 Some dancers competing will be selected for national competitions per the discretion of the director, while the majority will compete at regional competitions. *Competitions are used as an opportunity for stage time & one on one coaching experience for our dancers.
 We are proud of every dancer regardless of placement and scoring.
 We pride ourselves on NOT being a competitive studio.
 Niagara Ballet School believes the daily progress of each student to be priority & we place no merit on competitions.
 All students & parents must adapt this mentality if wishing to compete with our school.
+We compete in all dance genres with attention to technique and artistry.

 Q. Can my dancer be moved into a different level or program during the season?